Dynamics 365 Marketing: Customer journeys for B2B businesses

 Target segments can be:

-B2B companies that use account-based marketing can create account-based journeys which generate leads, triggers and decision at the account level.
-This lets them select accounts that are most promising.
+B2B companies that use account-based marketing can create account-based journeys which generate leads, triggers and decisions at the account level.
+This lets them select the most promising accounts.
 Dynamics 365 Marketing helps discover key stakeholders in the target company and include them into a segment, then engage them in a custom personalized journey, and nurture them via account-based lead scoring models.

 While the initial fear of violating the European Union’s General Data Protection Regulation (GDPR) has largely subsided, using personal data in marketing activities does require vigilance.

 Dynamics 365 Marketing helps businesses not run afoul of GDPR rules.
-Its capabilities include, among others:
+Its capabilities include, but are not limited to:

 How Microsoft Dynamics 365 Marketing benefits businesses